Town of Clarkdale

 With the completion of the "Twin 5's" water line

-now have a lower Public Protection Classification (PPC).
-The
+hydrants, several properties now have a lower Public Protection

-homeowners that have property near one of the new hydrants
+that have property near one of the new hydrants contact their

 The Town of Clarkdale has provided us with a

-map depicting the properties within 1,000 feet of the new
+depicting the properties within 1,000 feet of the new hydrants.

-hydrants.
 Areas shaded green already had a PPC of 4.
-The blue
+The blue shading shows

-shading shows the area covered by the new hydrants.
-If any
+the area covered by the new hydrants.
+If any part of your

-part of your property has blue shading, the entire property is
+property has blue shading, the entire property is considered to have

-items we are selling is a 2001 International Pumper.
+We are selling a 2001 International Pumper.
+See the

 "NEW" First-Out Engine